ON THIS PAGE

 -

-A few CASB applications that support third-party authentications fail to detect login activities correctly.
-Activities such as download, upload, and share, are detected.
-For example, the Box application allows you to login using Google credentials, but the activity is detected as Google (Google Docs) login rather than Box login.
+We do not support the use of third-party authenticators for access to certain SaaS applications.
+For example, the Box application allows you to log in using your Google credentials, but Juniper Secure Edge recognizes the activity as a Google login rather than a Box login.

 -